 How to Get a Eurostar Refund With DoNotPay

 Whether Eurostar's terms are trying to block your ability to get a refund or just make it cumbersome, you can always request a chargeback through the bank or credit card provider you used to make the transaction.
 It doesn't matter if a merchant puts something into their terms of service restricting your ability to obtain a refund.
 If the law allows for a refund, they can't prevent it – it's that simple.

 This can be a bit tricky to do the first time, and you must be able to assert a valid reason.
 Luckily, DoNotPay – the world's first robot lawyer – has streamlined the process when a request goes south.

 Here's all you have to do:

-- Find the 'Chargeback Instantly' product on our site.
+- Find the 'File a Chargeback' product on our site.

 - Select the right credit card or ACH transfer the payment was made on, then enter the name of the merchant and your bank.